AhmedMohammed3/store-front-backend/README.md

 5. Run the following command to seed the database:<br/>
     1. `psql -U {POSTGRES_USER} -d store_front -a -f ./seeds/seed.sql`

+### NOTES
+NOTE That DB is running on the default port 5432 so you don't need to add it to the .env file.
 ## How To Run The Server

 1. Run the following command to start the server:<br/>